-Mechanical drawings for the LUXEON emitter are available on the Lumileds website at lumileds.com.
+Mechanical drawings for the LUXEON emitter are available at lumileds.com.

-2. Printed Circuit Board (PCB) Design Guidelines
+2. PCB Design Guidelines for the LUXEON Emitter

 The LUXEON emitter is designed to be soldered onto a Printed Circuit Board (PCB).
 To ensure optimal operation, the PCB should be designed to minimize the overall thermal resistance between the LED package and the heat sink.